ecmwf/aviso/README.md

 # Aviso

-Aviso is a service developed at ECMWF with the aim of notifying for **data availability** of the time-critical data produced at ECMWF, such as the real-time forecast and derived products.
+Aviso is a software developed by ECMWF that allows to notify  **time-critical events** across HPC and Cloud systems in order to enable workflows among multiple domains.

 It allows users to:

-* Define which events to be notified of.
+* Define events that require notification
-* Define the triggers to be executed once a notification is received.
+* Define triggers to be executed once a notification is received
+* Send and receive notifications

-This enables the creation of automatic workflows timely triggered as data become available
+This enables the creation of automatic workflows, timely triggered as events are notified.

-The documentation can be found at https://aviso.readthedocs.io/.
+The documentation can be found at https://pyaviso.readthedocs.io/.